kurokobo/psdify/Docs/docs/cmdlets/New-DifyKnowledge.md

 ## DESCRIPTION

-The `New-DifyKnowledge` cmdlet creates a new knowledge entity in the workspace.
-Knowledge entities are used to organize and manage related information or documents.
+The `New-DifyKnowledge` cmdlet creates a new knowledge in the workspace.

+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES